 Hickling Infant School

-Coaches in November run to Great Yarmouth on Fridays 10th and 24th No-vember.
-For more information on times and cost and to book please contact Mrs Miles on 01692 580940.
+In December the bus trips are to Norwich on Friday 8th and to Great Yarmouth on Friday 22nd.
+For more information and to book your seat please call Mrs Miles on 01692 580940.

 Methodist Church Events